Attribute Authorization Manager

 Attribute Authorization Managers allow fine-grained, per-attribute authorization of:

-It does not support authorizing the OAuth userinfo endpoint (unlike other authorization managers).
-It can authorize attributes defined in ResourceAttributes subclasses.
+It can authorize attributes defined in ResourceAttributes subclasses, including UserInfo claims represented as attributes.
 Per-attribute authorization means that with this authorization manager one can configure to allow/deny reading/writing every attribute separately.
 When an attribute is denied for a write request (create, update or delete) then the whole request is denied.
 When an attribute is denied for a read request then just this attribute is filtered out from the response but the rest of the response is returned.

 Configuration